Eve Online

-Eve Online (stylised EVE Online) is a space-based, persistent world massively multiplayer online role-playing game (MMORPG) developed and published by CCP Games.
-Players of Eve Online can participate in a number of in-game professions and activities, including mining, piracy, manufacturing, trading, exploration, and combat (both player versus environment and player versus player).
+Eve Online (stylised EVE Online) is a space-based, persistent-world massively-multiplayer online role-playing game (MMORPG) developed and published by CCP Games.
+Players of Eve Online can participate in a number of in-game professions and activities, including mining, piracy, manufacturing, trading, exploration, and combat (both player versus environment (PVE) and player versus player (PVP)).
 The game contains a total of 7,800 star systems that can be visited by players.

-The game is renowned for its scale and complexity with regards to player interactions in its single, shared game world, players engage in unscripted economic competition, warfare, and political schemes with other players.
+The game is renowned for its scale and complexity in regard to player interactions.
+In its single, shared game world, players engage in unscripted economic competition, warfare, and political schemes with other players.
 The Bloodbath of B-R5RB, a battle involving thousands of players in a single star system, took 21 hours and was recognized as one of the largest and most expensive battles in gaming history.
 Eve Online was exhibited at the Museum of Modern Art with a video including the historical events and accomplishments of the playerbase.

 Eve Online was released in North America and Europe in May 2003.
-It was published from May to December 2003 by Simon & Schuster Interactive, after which CCP purchased the rights and began to self-publish via a digital distribution scheme.
+It was published from May to December 2003 by Simon & Schuster Interactive in North America and by Crucial Entertainment in the United Kingdom, after which CCP purchased the rights and began to self-publish via a digital distribution scheme.
 On January 22, 2008, it was announced that Eve Online would be distributed via Steam.
 On March 10, 2009, the game was again made available in boxed form in stores, released by Atari.
 In February 2013, Eve Online reached over 500,000 subscribers.
 On November 11, 2016, Eve Online added a limited free-to-play version.